Dear Dr. Dave and Dr. Dee,

 The best way to find out which particular cruise line and which ship would be best for you, is to first determine which European cities you want to visit, how long a cruise you wish to take, and the budget for your trip.

-After you find out which cruise lines and which ships go to your destination for the dates of travel, you can compare price, accommodations, food, entertainment, activities, sanitation, star rating, and many other categories.
-A website at wwwCruise2.com details ratings for over 250 ships comparing the star and score ratings from Berlitz, Fielding, and Stern.
+After you find out which cruise lines go to your destination for the dates of travel, you can compare price, accommodations, food, entertainment, activities, star rating, and other categories at websites such as Cruise Reviews Online (www.cruisereviewsonline.com).

 It’s always a good idea to get first-hand information from folks who have actually been on a cruise.
 So, ask your office mates, neighbors, friends, or relatives who have been on cruises for their opinion about their cruise ship experience.